I’ll never understand why it’s so hard for some people to see that our mental health is just as important as our physical health.

 Tips for taking a mental health day off

-Plan for it in advance, if you can. // If you work for someone that you think would be understanding of mental health issues, try to talk to them before you’re in need of one.
+Plan for it in advance, if you can. // If you work for someone that you think would be understanding of mental health issues, try to talk to them before you need one.
 Bring up the idea of a mental health day and see if they’ll allow it.
-Some people are understanding of how these days off can benefit employees.
+Some people understand how these days off can benefit employees.

 Take a sick day, if you have to. // If there’s no other way to take a day off, use a sick day.
 Sometimes it’s just necessary in order to take proper care of yourself!